laca-is/MASPY/README.md

 ### Creating a new Agent

-To create a new agent, you only need to extend `Agent` in your class, this add all of the necessary logic to execute an agent. the following snippet shows how to create an `DummyAgent`.
+To create a new agent, you only need to extend `Agent` in your class, this adds all of the necessary logic to execute an agent. the following snippet shows how to create an `DummyAgent`.

+To create an instance of any agent, only their name is needed.

 #### Dummy Agent